HP V2500 & V2600

 crossbar ASICs and various other chipset components to attach memory, processors and I/O.

-The architecture is a direct continuation from the Convex Exemplar — the
+The architecture is a direct continuation from the Convex Exemplar in the

 HP/Convex SPP1x00 and SPP2000

-S-Class and X-Class use a similar crossbar-based system design (based on GaA chips) which
+S-Class and X-Class, which used a similar crossbar system design based on GaA chips.

 PA-RISC 2.0 reference architecture — the firmware layer emulates a reference-compliant